How to complain

 -

-You can find how to contact them and view their complaints procedure on their website.
+You can find how to contact the gambling business and view their complaints procedure on their website.

 You can also complain in person and ask for a copy of the complaints policy at the premises.
 For example the betting shop, arcade, bingo hall or casino.